awslabs/seed-farmer/examples/exampleproject/modules/optionals/networking/README.md

 ## Description

-This module creates netowrking resources to support ADDL.
+This module creates netowrking resources.
 It is not required as modules can leverage existing VPC networks.

 This module:
-- creates networking resources to support ADDL
+- creates networking resources
   - VPC and Subnets
   - VPC Endpoints
   - module-specific role with least privileges policy